ffabio-econ/ffabio-econ.github.io/index.md

 <br>

-Since 2023, I am a Research Fellow at Economics Department of the University of Bologna (IT).
+Since 2023, I am a Research Fellow at the Economics Department of the University of Bologna (IT).

 # Research